 Killer AppsThe D programming language lacked a “killer app” to break through.
 Another brilliant language suffered from this situation, objectively deserving a much better fate than the one it had; Smalltalk.

 Text Editors for WorkThere has been a particular text editor that defined each period of my career as a software developer.
+This article is a summary of that history, so far.

 Polyglot ConwayMy personal project during the pandemic was Conway, a project providing implementations of Conway’s Game of Life in as many programming languages as possible.